by CSyphrett, Martin Maenza and Doc Quantum

 [(*) Editor’s note: See The Night Force: Night Forces.]

-Deep in thought, he pondered the peculiar incidents that had unfolded since his arrival at Grimoire Academy.
+Deep in thought, he pondered a few peculiar incidents that had unfolded since his arrival at Grimoire Academy.
 There had been moments when his instincts had guided him, helping him solve seemingly insurmountable puzzles.
 One such instance involved a secret chamber that he and Josh Cantrell had stumbled upon.
-Tim had managed to open its elusive door effortlessly, as though the solution had merely whispered its secrets to him. (*)
+Tim had managed to open its elusive door effortlessly, as though the solution had been whispered to his subconscious mind. (*)

 [(*) Editor’s note: See The Books of Magic: Curiosity Kills.]

-Tim’s thoughts then drifted more recently to the extraordinary ordeal involving Black, the stallion who possessed a humbling intellect.
+Tim’s thoughts then drifted more recently to the extraordinary ordeal involving Black, the stallion with an unusual intellect.
 The majestic creature had mistaken Tim for an apprentice magician capable of freeing its master from a curse that had transformed him into stone.
-Feeling powerless and at the brink of despair, Tim had summoned the strength of an unknown force that dwelled within him, succeeding in breaking the spell that had held his friend Dilvish captive.
-It was a moment that defied all logic, leaving him bewildered and desperate for answers.
+Feeling powerless, Tim had nevertheless managed to summon an unknown force from within him, breaking the spell that had held his friend Dilvish captive.
+It was a moment that defied all logic, leaving him bewildered and in search of answers.

 Since then, Tim had dedicated himself to exploring these supposed magical gifts.
-Yet, despite his persistence, his attempts to manipulate objects with his mind, ignite candles without a single ember, communicate with the enchanted animals in the Bestiary, transform his appearance, or delve into the thoughts of his fellow students had all been in vain.
-The gift that had once appeared to be within reach now seemed like an elusive mirage, taunting him with its evasive nature.
+Yet, despite his persistence, his attempts to perform feats of magic, from manipulating objects with his mind, transforming his appearance, or delving into the thoughts of his fellow students, had all failed miserably.
+The gift that had once appeared to be within reach now seemed like an elusive mirage, taunting him with its unattainability.

-Was it merely chance that had brought about these magical flukes, or was it something inherent to Grimoire Island that ignited these extraordinary occurrences?
-These questions plagued Tim’s thoughts, tugging at his curiosity and the deepest recesses of his being.
-Lost in his musings, Tim continued to absentmindedly twirl his yo-yo, his mind in a maze with no easy exit.
+Was it mere chance that had brought about these magical flukes, or was it perhaps something inherent to Grimoire Island that had caused these extraordinary occurrences?
+These questions now plagued Tim’s thoughts, even as he continued to absentmindedly twirl his yo-yo, his mind in a maze with no easy exit.

 “Background check?”
 Abby Cable’s voice expressed genuine surprise.
-It hadn’t crossed her mind that such a thorough investigation was conducted before accepting the job offer.
+It hadn’t crossed her mind that such a thorough investigation had been conducted before she accepted the job offer.

 “Don’t be oblivious, woman!”
 Simon Belmont scoffed, rolling his eyes.
 “Did you truly believe you were asked to teach botany merely for your looks?
-Everyone undergoes a rigorous screening process by the recruiter before they are even considered for a position here.”
+Everyone undergoes a rigorous screening process by Liberty, the recruiter, before even being considered for a position here.”

 “I… I had no idea,” Abby admitted, her cheeks flushing with embarrassment.

 Belmont’s patience wore thin.
 “Anything else before…?”
-His sentence abruptly trailed off as his demeanor changed drastically, a sudden sense of foreboding radiating from him.
+His sentence abruptly trailed off, even as his demeanor changed drastically, a sudden sense of foreboding radiating from him.
 “Get out of here!” he snapped, his voice filled with urgency.

 “What?”
 Abby was taken aback by the sudden command.